House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Shop Fox W1819

 The Shop Fox W1819 is our pick for the best overall hybrid table saw.
-This model features a polished cast iron table, and the 3-HP motor is one of the strongest on this list.
-It has plenty of features, like a T-slot miter gauge and a four-inch dust collection port that help you get your work done quickly and accurately.
-This 10-inch saw can also tilt to a 45-degree angle, and it also has built-in safety features, including thermal overload protection and a riving knife that helps prevent kickback.
+It features a polished cast iron table, and the 3-HP motor is one of the strongest on our list.
+It has plenty of features, like a T-slot miter gauge and a four-inch dust collection port, to help you get your work done quickly and accurately.
+The 10-inch saw can also tilt to a 45-degree angle and has built-in safety features, including thermal overload protection and a riving knife that helps prevent kickback.

-The main downside to the Shop Fox W1819 Is that it comes in two separate shipments and it requires quite a bit of assembly.
-The instructions were hard to follow, and some of the images were a little small for our eyes.
+The main downside to the Shop Fox W1819 Is that it comes in two separate shipments and requires a lot of assembly.
+The instructions were hard to follow, and some images were too tiny for our eyes.

 Pros